pivotal-cf/docs-tiledev/README.md

 ## Which branch to use?

+>**Note**
-**Note**: Provide instructions in your PRs to indicate which branches you want Docs to apply your commits to.
+>If you are using the Provide instructions in your PRs to indicate which branches you want Docs to apply your commits to.

 | Branch name | Use for… |
 |-------------| ------|